-The fluorescence intensity is higher for the samples annealed under a metal coating (Ni and Pd) than for the samples annealed under \AlOx{} coating and UV illumination.
+The fluorescence intensity of individual NV centers is higher for the samples annealed under a metal coating (Ni and Pd) than for the samples annealed under \AlOx{} coating and UV illumination.
 This hints towards a higher stability of the $NV^-$ charge state in the metal-coated samples.
-Since our detection optics are selective for $NV^-$, discharging into the neutral $NV^0$ state would manifest itself as a reduction of fluorescence intensity.
+Since our detection optics are selective for $NV^-$, discharging into the neutral $NV^0$ state would manifest itself as a reduction of fluorescence intensity for this NV center.